ojasvin/Toy-Language-Interpreter/README.md

 # Python Interpreter
-* Python Interpreter for a toy language build in Python3 based on concepts of Object Oriented Programming.
+* Python Interpreter for a toy language build in Python3 based on concepts of Object Oriented Programming.Both versions have   their own code.imp files to showcase different functionalities.

 * Functionalities added